Mianyang Sichuan, China Travel Guide

 Dedicated art galleries are limited.
 Some cultural centers or university campuses might host exhibitions.

-Mianyang features historical sites from the Three Kingdoms period.
+Mianyang features historical sites from the Three primary Kingdoms period.
 Many integrate into parks or smaller monuments rather than vast, open ruins.

 Mianyang has undergone considerable modernization.
 Well-preserved historical districts are less prominent than in older, more historically focused cities.